Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Conclusion

 \section{Conclusion}

 Our work validates two central hypotheses: that controlled concept interference facilitates balanced unlearning, and that constraining updates to a localized weight space enables precise and efficient forgetting.
-Evaluations across challenging experimental settings consistently support these hypotheses.
-Taken together, these results indicate that large-scale models can be effectively unlearned, making scalable and practical unlearning increasingly feasible in future systems.
+By treating forgetting as sustained competition and by exploiting the asymmetry between broadly achievable suppression and block-selective retention, SurgUn moves beyond direct deletion and one-to-one reassignment toward a more controlled erase--retain regime, with evaluations across challenging settings consistently supporting these hypotheses and indicating that scalable, practical unlearning of large-scale models is increasingly feasible.